18a Discussion - Augmented sixth chords

 - German adds “Me”

 - Le always resolves down to So, and Fi always resolves up to So.
 Me creates a voice leading issue because it resolves in parallel perfect fifths with Le.
+Because of this, German aug sixth chords often go to a I6/4 and then to a V.

 Additional Notes: